-Principles and Criteria of the Corporate Governance Code Applied with adaptations as appropriate Not applied Not applicable Page of the Report 1.
-ROLE OF THE BOARD OF DIRECTORS 1.P.1 Listed companies are governed by a Board of Directors that meets at regular intervals, adopts an organisation and a modus operandi which enable it to perform its functions in an effective manner. ✓ Page 25, 42 (S.B.)
-Page 45, 56 (M.B.)
+of the Corporate Governance Code OF THE BOARD OF DIRECTORS Listed companies are governed by a Board of Directors that meets at regular intervals, adopts an organisation and a modus operandi which enable it to perform its functions in an effective manner.
+Applied with adaptations as appropriate Not applied Not applicable Page of the Report Page 25, 44 (S.B.)
+Page 48, 56 (M.B.)
 1.P.2.
-The directors act and make decisions with full knowledge of the facts and autonomously pursuing and placing priority on the objective of creating value for the shareholders over a medium-long term period.
-1 Page 42, 43 (S.B.)
-Page 47,56 (M.B.)
+The directors act and make decisions with full knowledge of the facts and autonomously pursuing and placing priority on the objective of creating value for the shareholders over a medium-long term period. ✓ Page 44, 45 (S.B.)
+Page 50,56 (M.B.)
 1.C.1.
 The Board of Directors shall: a) examine and approve the strategic, operational and financial plans of both the issuer and the corporate group it heads, monitoring periodically the related implementation; it defines the issuer's corporate governance and the relevant group structure; ✓ Page 25 (S.B.)
-Page 45 (M.B.) b) define the risk profile, both as to nature and level of risks, in a manner consistent with the issuer's strategic objectives; ✓ Page 26 (S.B.)
-Page 45 (M.B.) c) evaluate the adequacy of the organizational, administrative and accounting structure of the issuer as well as of its strategically significant subsidiaries in particular with regard to the internal control system and risk management; Page 26 (5.B.)
-Page 45 (M.B.) d) specify the frequency, in any case no less than once every three months, with which the delegated bodies must report to the Board on the activities performed in the exercise of the powers delegated to them; ✓ Page 60 (M.B.) e) evaluate the general performance of the company, paying particular attention to the information received from the delegated bodies and periodically comparing the results achieved with those planned; ✓ Page 46, 60 (M.B.) f) resolve upon transactions to be carried out by the issuer or its controlled companies having a significant impact on the issuer's strategies, profitability, assets and liabilities or financial position; to this end, the Board shall establish general criteria for identifying the material transactions; Page 25 (S.B.)
-Page 46 (M.B.) g) perform at least annually an evaluation of the performance of the Board of Directors and its committees, as well as their size and composition, taking into account the professional competence, experience (including managerial experience) gender of its members and number of years as director.
-Where the Board of Directors avails of consultants for such a self-assessment, the Corporate Governance Report shall provide information on other services, if any, performed by such consultants to the issuer or to companies having a control relationship with the issuer; ✓ Page 44 (S.B.)
-Page 58 (M.B.) h) taking into account the outcome of the evaluation mentioned under the previous item g), report its view to shareholders on the professional profiles deemed appropriate for the composition of the Board of Directors, prior to its nomination; ✓ Page 37, 44 (S.B.)
+Page 48 (M.B.) b) define the risk profile, both as to nature and level of risks, in a manner consistent with the issuer's strategic objectives; ✓ Page 26 (S.B.)
+Page 48 (M.B.) c) evaluate the adequacy of the organizational, administrative and accounting structure of the issuer as well as of its strategically significant subsidiaries in particular with regard to the internal control system and risk management; ✓ Page 48 (M.B.) d) specify the frequency, in any case no less than once every three months, with which the delegated bodies must report to the Board on the activities performed in the exercise of the powers delegated to them; ✓ Page 60, 61 (M.B.) e) evaluate the general performance of the company, paying particular attention to the information received from the delegated bodies and periodically comparing the results achieved with those planned; ✓ Page 49 (M.B.)
+Page 61 f) resolve upon transactions to be carried out by the issuer or its controlled companies having a significant impact on the issuer's strategies, profitability, assets and liabilities or financial position; to this end, the Board shall establish general criteria for identifying the material transactions; ✓ Page 25 (S.B.)
+Page 49 (M.B.) g) perform at least annually an evaluation of the performance of the Board of Directors and its committees, as well as their size and composition, taking into account the professional competence, experience (including managerial experience) gender of its members and number of years as director.
+Where the Board of Directors avails of consultants for such a self-assessment, the Corporate Governance Report shall provide information on other services, if any, performed by such consultants to the issuer or to companies having a control relationship with the issuer; ✓ Page 46 (S.B.)
+Page 59 (M.B.) h) taking into account the outcome of the evaluation mentioned under the previous item g), report its view to shareholders on the professional profiles deemed appropriate for the composition of the Board of Directors, prior to its nomination; ✓ Page 38, 47 (S.B.)